jibuji/go-svs/README.md

 Output:

 ```
-1 is a prime number
+1 is a square of a prime number
+4 is a square of a prime number
-2 is a prime number
+9 is a square of a prime number
-3 is a prime number
+16 is a square of a prime number
-5 is a prime number
+25 is a square of a prime number
-7 is a prime number
+49 is a square of a prime number
-11 is a prime number
+121 is a square of a prime number
 ```

 ### Example 2: generation, map, limit and slice conversion